Getting ready to start your first business? Here are nine things you’ll need

 Just think, would the same packaging, branding and marketing appeal to a 16 year-old boy and a 78 year-old woman?
 To a surfer and an accountant?
 The more you can identify a clear niche market for your business the easier you’ll find it to find, talk to and persuade these people to become your customers.

 Sadly this is one step that too many entrepreneurs either miss out or get wrong.
-You need to calculate your pricing VERY carefully before you go to market.
+Building a financial model for a startup is essential, so you need to calculate your pricing VERY carefully before you go to market.
 Get your price right, and you’ll find it easier to attract your ideal customers, and you’ll make a healthy profit from your business.

 But get your pricing wrong and you could put off the right customers and, even if you do make sales, find yourself working for practically nothing.
 Or worse, making a loss.